Fools say in their hearts, “There is no God.” They are corrupt, they do abominable deeds; there is no one who does good.

 O that deliverance for Israel would come from Zion!
 When the Lord restores the fortunes of his people, Jacob will rejoice; Israel will be glad.

 Fools say in their hearts, “There is no God.”
 That’s how our scripture passage for today begins.
 “There is no God.”
+I have a hard time standing in this pulpit and even reading those words.
 Have you ever heard someone utter that phrase?
 There is no God.
 This is a classic expression of those who consider themselves atheists, who assert that God doesn’t exist.